nico-hn/color_contrast_calc_rb/README.md

 [named colors](https://www.w3.org/TR/SVG/types.html#ColorKeywords)
 and the other for the web safe colors.

-And there is a function `ColorContrastCalc::Color::List.hsl_colors` that generates a list of HSL colors.
+And there is a method `ColorContrastCalc::Color::List.hsl_colors` that generates a list of HSL colors.

 For example, save the following code as `color_lists.rb`: